zerdlg/p4dlg/README.md

 linuxclient 2021/12/01                # programs.
 linuxclient 2021/12/01
 ```
-### More examples below on the use of aggregators, operators, queries and expressions as well as p4dlg's take on using SQL mechanics as an approach to drive interactions with a Perforce instance.
+### More examples below on the use of aggregators, operators, queries, expressions, etc., as well as p4dlg's take on using SQL mechanics to drive interactions with a Perforce instance.

+Moving on to the next coonector...
-## 2. Py4
+## Py4
+### A client

 ## 3. P4db
 ## 4. Rcs
-#### A fun use case... create a list of records equivalent to the result of running  ```>>> p4 clients```